ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * Allows access to some Microsoft 365 applications from personal mobile devices
-* Granular control of user policies, session controls using Microsoft Defender for Cloud Apps (requires E5)
+* Granular control of user policies, session controls using Microsoft Defender for Cloud Apps when protecting browser apps (requires E5 license level)
-* Intune Application Protection policies to enforce secure containerisation for company data
+* Intune Application Protection policies to enforce secure containerisation for company data  (available at E3 license level)
-* Conditional Access enforced approved apps for Mobile Devices
+* Conditional Access enforced agency approved apps for Mobile Devices
-* Higher risk than enrolled device in PROTECTED utility
-* Suits PROTECTED utility personas for ad-hoc access to Teams, SharePoint and Outlook.
+* Suits personas for ad-hoc access to Teams, SharePoint and Outlook on Android and iOS phone or tablet devices
+* Agencies to risk assess for their environment and data classifications.

 **Virtual Desktop (AVD)**

-* Available for use with Microsoft 365 E3 or E5
+* Available for use with Microsoft 365 E3 or E5 licensing levels (requires Azure subscription)
-* Utilises Azure Virtual Desktop (AVD) to provide a desktop experience that closely matches the corporate desktop, including legacy application access on any device
+* Utilises Azure Virtual Desktop (AVD) to provide a desktop experience that closely matches the corporate desktop, including legacy application access
+* Supports any client device able to access AVD
 * Lowest security risk approach compared to mobile device, but offers greater use cases
 * More complexity and cost involved to operate and setup
-* Suits all PROTECTED utility personas for enterprise mobility, including cross agency working.
+* Suits personas for enterprise mobility, including cross agency working
+* Agencies to risk assess for their environment and data classifications.

 ![BYOD options](/assets/images/patterns/byodoptions.png)